 The management and movement of calves are critical for disease management with an estimated 1.
 5 million calves reared annually in New Zealand.
-To ensure lifetime animal traceability and to support disease management, all newborn animals (calves) must be tagged and registered in NAIT within 180 days or before their first off-farm movement.
+To ensure lifetime animal traceability and to support disease management, all newborn animals (calves) must be tagged within 180 days or before their first off-farm movement.

 Failure to comply with your NAIT obligations may result in fines or prosecution issued by the Ministry for Primary Industries